 The RBL is capped to protect the most vulnerable schemes.
-The cap for 2021/22 is 0.25% of smoothed liabilities reduced from 0.5% in response to the COVID 19 pandemic.
+The cap for 2023/24 remains at 0.25% of smoothed liabilities.
 Where the RBL calculated using the above formula exceeds 0.75% of smoothed liabilities, the cap is applied and the RBL is calculated using the following formula:

-Smoothed liabilities x 0.0075
+Smoothed liabilities x 0.0025